Effective January 1, 2025, Ontario’s Target Benefit (TB) Framework came into effect.

 To qualify as a SOMEPP, the multi-employer pension plan must meet the following criteria:

-• No more than 95% are employed by one employer at the end of the previous year.
+• No more than 95% of members were employed by one employer at the end of the previous year.

-• Contributions are limited to a fixed amount set out in the documents that create and support the plan; or:
+• Employer contributions are limited to a fixed amount set out in the documents that create and support the plan; or:

-• All or substantially all employers are required to comply with Part 1 of the Income Tax Act.
+• all or substantially all employers are not exempt from tax under Part 1 of the Income Tax Act

-• Contributions are limited to a fixed amount set out in one or more collective agreements.
+• employer contributions are limited to a fixed amount set out in one or more collective agreements

 Plan administrator: